Crime Scene Photography

-Course Description: This course is designed to educate Pennsylvania Law Enforcement in the documentation of crime scenes, and automobile crashes, with the use of digital photography.
+Course Description: This course is designed to educate Law Enforcement in the documentation of crime scenes, and automobile crashes, with the use of digital photography.
 It teaches the basic principles and fundamentals of digital camera operation, lens selection, and use of an electronic flash.

 The advanced techniques taught such as the use of macro-photography will help with the development, preservation, and documentation of evidence.
 Lecture with PowerPoint presentations, classroom demonstrations and discussions as well as student practicum exercises will be utilized.

 This course is instructed by members of the Pennsylvania State Police, Bureau of Forensics Services.

 Instructional Objectives: Upon successful completion of the course the student will be able to properly document and preserve crime scenes, accident/crash scenes, death scenes and autopsies, through photography.

 After completion, the student will be able to: